shrey1608/shreymodi.github.io/_pages/cv.md

 ## Projects

+### Customer Retention and ROI Optimization System - 2023
+- Conducted in-depth analysis, visualization, and feature engineering of a large-scale e-commerce dataset to identify trends in customer behavior and assess the impact of promotions on sales.
+Implemented dimensionality reduction techniques such as PCA and t-SNE for improved modeling and prediction capabilities.
+- Developed and evaluated prediction models, including Bayes Classifier, nearest neighbors, and neural networks, to identify repeat buyers and design a recommendation system.
+Utilized evaluation metrics to assess model performance and provided comprehensive recommendations for addressing the challenge of one-time buyers.

 ### Artsy Store (E-Commerce Website) - 2022

 - Developed a fully functional e-commerce website for my captured photographs using the Django framework, showcasing my photography portfolio and enabling customers to purchase prints.